ppy/osu-wiki/wiki/Skinning_Tutorial/Interface/en.md

   - Custom pathing could also be used here.

 Just like the default numbers and the score numbers, you can also use `ComboOverlap` to adjust the space between numbers.
-Where positive integers will move the numbers closer to each other, while negative integers will add more space between numbers.
+Positive integers will move the numbers closer to each other, while negative integers will add more space between numbers.

 ![Combo numbers in the default osu! skin](img/combonumbers_default.jpg) *Default skin*